-This FPT monitors operational performance for all Gatwick traffic on issues such as noise, track keeping, night flying and continuous descent operations (CDO).
+The Airspace Office monitors operational performance for all Gatwick traffic on issues such as community noise, track keeping, monitoring night flying regulations, overflight rules and continuous descent operations (CDO).

-The team is also responsible for recording investigating and responding to aircraft noise complaints and undertaking detailed analysis as well as monitoring airline compliance against noise mitigation measures as detailed in the AIP.
+The Airspace Office is also responsible for recording investigating and responding to aircraft noise complaints and undertaking detailed analysis as well as monitoring airline compliance against noise mitigation measures as detailed in the AIP.

-In order to facilitate this work, the Airport invests over £300,000 a year on noise monitoring.
-This includes a Noise and Track Keeping system that combines radar input from Air Traffic Control (ATC)

-with data from our fleet of fixed and mobile monitors placed around the Airport.
-A full scale upgrade of this system was confirmed in later 2018 and will be delivered over 2019.
+In order to facilitate this work, the airport invests over £300,000 a year on noise monitoring.
+This includes a Noise and Track Keeping system that combines radar input from Air Traffic Control (ATC) with data from our fleet of fixed and mobile monitors placed around the airport.
+A full-scale upgrade of this system was delivered on 1 April 2019.